 We maintain our cash with a limited number of financial institutions, including institutions located in Greece.
 Of these financial institutions located in Greece, some are subsidiaries of international banks and others are Greek financial institutions.
 These balances may not be covered by insurance in the event of default by these financial institutions.
 The ongoing fiscal situation in Greece, including the possibility of further sovereign credit rating downgrades and the restructuring of Greece's sovereign debt, as well as a potential exit from the Euro, may result in an event of default by some or all of these financial institutions.
-The occurrence of such a default could have a material adverse effect on our business, financial condition, results of operations and cash flows, and we may lose part or all of our cash that we deposit with such banks.
+The occurrence of such a default could have a material adverse effect on our business, financial condition, results of operations and cash flows.